- Search The Registry

 - Street Team Youth Programs

 - My Account

 *On this date in 1875, white Democrats attacked Republicans in Mississippi.
-The riot happened because of the pressure on white supremacy in the aftermath of the American Civil War.
-Black males in Mississippi, most of whom had joined President Abraham Lincoln’s Republican Party, first began voting in 1867 by electing candidates to the Constitutional Convention of 1868.
+The riot happened because of the pressure on white supremacy after the American Civil War.
+Black males in Mississippi, most of whom had joined President Abraham Lincoln’s Republican Party, began voting in 1867 by electing candidates to the Constitutional Convention of 1868.

 Republican organizers, including Black state senator Charles Caldwell from Clinton, made several appeals for peace.
 Yet, the events of that afternoon quickly escalated into violence.
-Eugene Welborne, another rally organizer, testified that many of the white Democrats in attendance fell into formation, brandished weapons, and trained them upon the crowd.
-“The thing opened just like lightning and the shots rained in there just like rain from heaven” he recalled.
+Eugene Welborne, another rally organizer, testified that many white Democrats in attendance fell into formation, brandished weapons, and trained them upon the crowd.
+“The thing opened just like lightning, and the shots rained in there just like rain from heaven,” he recalled.

 The African American Desk Reference

 The New York Public Library, John Wiley & Sons, Inc. Pub.